dao-duc-tung/k8s-setup/k8s_yaml_common.md

 # e.g: lose connection with database/servers, something inside is broken temporarily
 # This error will persist forever without restarting the container until we do something
 # Use case 2: when the container takes time to initialize some tasks
+# Note: when rolling out a new version of an image, k8s waits for readinessProbe
+# to declare one Pod upgraded and move onto the next Pod.
 spec:
   containers:
     - name: envbin